Sun Dance

+The Sun Dance is a ceremony practiced by some Native Americans in the United States and Indigenous peoples in Canada, primarily those of the Plains cultures, as well as a new movement within Native American religions.
+Members of otherwise independent bands gather to reaffirm beliefs about the world and the supernatural through rituals of personal and community sacrifice.
+Typically, young men would dance semi-continuously for several days and nights without eating or drinking; in some cultures self-mortification is/was also practiced.

-After European colonization of the Americas, and with the formation of the Canadian and United States governments, both countries passed laws intended to suppress Indigenous cultures and force assimilation to majority-European culture.
+After European colonization of the Americas, and with the formation of the Canadian and United States governments, both countries passed laws intended to suppress Indigenous cultures and force assimilation to Christianity and majority-Anglo-American culture.
 The Sun Dance was one of the prohibited ceremonies, as was the potlatch of the Pacific Northwest peoples.
-Canada lifted its prohibition against the practice of the full ceremony in 1951.
+An attenuated form Canada lifted its prohibition against the practice of the full ceremony in 1951.
 In the United States, Congress passed the American Indian Religious Freedom Act (AIRFA) in 1978, which was enacted to protect basic civil liberties, and to protect and preserve the traditional religious rights and cultural practices of Native Americans, Eskimos, Aleuts, and Native Hawaiians.

 Description

 Several features are common to the ceremonies held by Sun Dance cultures.
-These include dances and songs passed down through many generations, the use of a traditional drum, a sacred fire, praying with a ceremonial pipe, fasting from food and water before participating in the dance, and, in some cases, the ceremonial piercing of skin and a trial of physical endurance.
-Certain plants are picked and prepared for use during the ceremony.
+These include dances and songs passed down through many generations, the use of a traditional drum, a sacred fire, praying with a ceremonial pipe, fasting from food and water before participating in the dance, and, in some cases, the ceremonial piercing of skin and trials of physical endurance.
+Certain plants are picked and prepared for use during the ceremony, such as Artemisia ludoviciana (white sage), which the Lakota use to make bracelets.

 Typically, the Sun Dance is a grueling ordeal for the dancers, a physical and spiritual test that they offer in sacrifice for their people.
 According to the Oklahoma Historical Society, young men dance around a pole to which they are fastened by "rawhide thongs pegged through the skin of their chests."

-While not all Sun Dance ceremonies include piercing, the object of the Sun Dance is to offer personal sacrifice for the benefit of one's family and community.
-The dancers fast for many days, in the open air and whatever weather occurs.
+Piercing was accomplished using skewers or piercing needles through a small fold of skin on the upper chest or back; leather was then used to attach a bison skull or other heavy weight to the skewers.
+A dancer would dance while bearing the weight until he collapsed or the skin was torn loose.

 At most ceremonies, family members and friends stay in the surrounding camp and pray in support of the dancers.
-Much time and energy by the entire community are needed to conduct the sun dance gatherings and ceremonies.
 Communities plan and organize for at least a year to prepare for the ceremony.
 Usually, one leader or a small group of leaders are in charge of the ceremony, but many elders help out and advise.
-A group of helpers do many of the tasks required to prepare for the ceremony.